 Writing and submitting an excellent training contract application is one of the hardest things you’ll do.
-There's a lot of information online and people providing their top tips on writing applications forms, but these tend to be limited to 5 top tips or generic themes.
+There is plenty of information online with lots of people providing their top tips on writing applications forms, but these tend to be limited to 5 top tips or generic themes.

-You’ll see that much of this advice is around what you shouldn’t do as well as what you should.
+You’ll see that much of this training contract application advice is around what you shouldn’t do as well as what you should.

 So, here it is – in no particular order: